 Not all chickens are cut out for cold temperatures.
 If you are looking for a broody breed that can tolerate cold, then the Chantecler is the go-to chicken breed for you.
 This breed can handle really hard weather while still laying eggs steadily and brooding once a year.

-One of Chantecler breed’s biggest benefits is that they are great for a variety of purposes.
+One of the Chantecler breed’s biggest benefits is that they are great for a variety of purposes.
 They can produce many eggs, hatch, and raise chicks for you, and have a lot of meat on their bones.
 This makes them a great option if you need a chicken for egg and meat purposes.

 5. Cochin Chickens

-If you are more concerned about raising chicks, definitely opt for Cochins.
+If you are more concerned about raising chicks, definitely opt for cochins.
 They are likely to brood and will raise the chicks for you.
 Since they do not produce many eggs and are likely to brood, this breed is not ideal for egg-laying purposes.

-Should I Get A Broody Chicken?
+Should I Get a Broody Chicken?

 Whether a broody chicken is a good or bad thing for you will depend on who you ask.
 There are some instances when a broody breed is ideal for your chicken purposes, but there are other instances when it will be incredibly annoying and disadvantageous.

-Generally speaking, you should get a broody chicken if you are more concerned about chick raising and the maternal instincts of your chicken.
+Generally speaking, you should get a broody chicken if you are more concerned about chick-raising and the maternal instincts of your chicken.
 Broodier breeds will have a much stronger instinct to raise chicks and will do most of the chick-raising job for you.

 In contrast, you should not get a broody hen if you are more concerned with egg production.
 Whenever a chicken broods, she will stop laying eggs.
 Even if the egg she is laying on is not fertile, a brooding chicken will remain on the egg and stop her other egg production.
 This is a really big hindrance to those who want to sell eggs.

 Your reason for owning chickens will determine whether or not you want a broody breed.
 If you want to raise chicks, opt for a broody hen.
-Conversely, stay away from broody breeds if you want a large egg turn out.
+Conversely, stay away from broody breeds if you want a large egg turnout.

 Remember, not all chickens will follow their breed’s tendency to brood.
 Even the broodiest breed will occasionally have a hen that does not like to brood.
-Conversely, you may find a broody chicken belonging to a breed least known for their brooding.
+However, you may find a broody chicken belonging to a breed least known for their brooding.